You have the right to a fast appeal if you think your services are ending too soon from one of these facilities:

 - How the applicable Medicare coverage rule or policy applies to your situation

-If the QIO decides that your services should end, you won't be responsible for paying for any SNF, HHA, CORF, or hospice services provided before the termination date on the "Notice of Medicare Provider Non-Coverage."
+You won't be responsible for paying for any SNF, HHA, CORF, or hospice services provided before the termination date on the "Notice of Medicare Non-Coverage."
 If you continue to get services after the coverage end date, you may have to pay for those services.